INspire Earlham Program

 Are transfer students eligible?
 Yes, income-eligible Indiana students transferring from a two- or four-year college can qualify for the INspire Earlham program as long as they are admitted to and enroll in the fall entering class.
 Earlham also has a transfer agreement with Ivy Tech Community College that allows certain graduates to transfer to Earlham knowing every credit they earned will count toward a four-year degree.

 How does this actually work?
 We take the cost of Earlham’s tuition, subtract your merit scholarship from Earlham, your state aid scholarship as well as grants (Pell and SEOG) from the federal government, and we commit to covering the remaining balance with an Earlham INspire grant.

 Is this a “full ride” scholarship?
 No. This program eliminates the need for income-eligible students to pay tuition to attend Earlham.
 Eligible students must still pay fees, including room and board.
 A breakdown of costs is available here.

 Is the INspire Earlham program available for four years?
 Yes, as long as a student remains in good academic standing, remains Pell- and state grant-eligible and maintains income eligibility.

 Is this available to students from other states and countries?
 Not yet.
-Earlham is offering this scholarship to Indiana residents as a pilot program for the fall 2022 entering class.
-Earlham hopes to expand this offer to other students in the future.
+Earlham is offering this scholarship to domestic Indiana residents.

 What other kinds of financial aid are available to Earlham students?
 Click here to see a full list of the different kinds of aid, which includes scholarships, loans, grants, and student employment opportunities.